SmitVgithub/my-terraform-repo/README.md

 # my-terraform-repo

-This repository is created using Terraform
+This repository is managed by Terraform.